ddev/ddev-browsersync/README.md

 The existing example with just `ddev browsersync` should work out of the box.
 There is no need for additional configuration, but you may want to edit the `.ddev/browser-sync.js` file to specify exactly what files and directories should be watched.
-If you watch less things it's easier on your computer.
+If you watch less things it’s easier on your computer.

 ### Problems

-- If you get `Error: ENOSPC: System limit for number of file watchers reached, watch '/var/www/html/web/core/themes/classy/images/icons/video-x-generic.png'` it means you either have to increase the file watcher limit or decrease the number of files you're watching.
+- If you get `Error: ENOSPC: System limit for number of file watchers reached, watch '/var/www/html/web/core/themes/classy/images/icons/video-x-generic.png'` it means you either have to increase the file watcher limit or decrease the number of files you’re watching.
-  - To decrease the number of files you're watching, edit the `ignore` section in `browser-sync.js` (or another config file if you have a more complex setup).
+  - To decrease the number of files you’re watching, edit the `ignore` section in `browser-sync.js` (or another config file if you have a more complex setup).
-  - On colima, `colima ssh` and `sudo sysctl fs.inotify.max_user_watches` to see how many watches you have.
+  - On Colima, run `colima ssh` and `sudo sysctl fs.inotify.max_user_watches` to see how many watches you have.
 To increase it, use something like `sudo sysctl -w fs.inotify.max_user_watches=2048576`.
-Unfortunately, this has to be done on every colima restart.
+Unfortunately, this has to be done on every Colima restart.
   - On Docker Desktop for Mac, `docker run -it --privileged --pid=host justincormack/nsenter1` and `sysctl -w fs.inotify.max_user_watches=1048576`.
 Unfortunately, this has to be done again on every Docker restart.
   - On Docker Desktop for Windows, add or edit `~/.wslconfig` with these contents: